 Don't hire friends has been a rule for three decades now.
 The few exceptions to the rule had me facing the dilemma: If the friend is fired, they will no longer be a friend.
 You have to decide which is most important: Success for everyone or your friendship.

-Face it, people are undependable.
-Stay objective when putting the team together.
+People can be undependable.
+Be objective when putting a team together.
 Some will stay and some will go.

 4. Go for it but not without a calendar.

 Similar to the business plan, it’s critical to have the calendar set up in advance.
 "Live to the calendar" or leave success to chance.
 It’s easy to get wrapped up with every new idea and every idea can become a good one.
 The heat of the moment during the start up process gets the adrenaline going and logic may be set on the shelf for later.
 Although energy is an asset, the lack of focus and loss of practical can mean your demise.